How To Get Rid Of Keloid Scars?

 Keloids are an abnormal type of scars that grow beyond the boundary of the wound and become much larger than the original injury.
 The scar becomes raised, thick and grows excessively during the healing process of the wound.
 Anything that can cause scarring can lead to keloids in predisposed individuals.
 This includes burn injuries, severe acne, cuts or surgery.
-Keloids can also develop after going for a tattoo or body piercing.
-Keloids can affect any part of the body and take a few weeks to three months to fully develop.
-Some keloids even continue to grow afterward.
+It can also develop after going for a tattoo or body piercing.
+These can affect any part of the body and take a few weeks to three months to fully develop.
+Some even continue to grow afterwards.
 Keloids are the trickiest scars to manage.

 It is a result of different kinds of injuries.
 These include –

 - Insect Bites

 Spontaneous keloids are those scars that form without an injury preceding them.
 They also develop due to a genetic propensity.
 You are more likely to develop keloids if either of your parents had it.
 Also, people with darker skin tones (primarily individuals of Latin, South Asian, and African descent) are 15 to 20% more likely to develop keloids than others.

 How Do You Know If You Have Keloids?

 Keloids typically begin as raised scars with flat or round surfaces and are red, pink or purple in colour.
 The border is often darker than the centre.
 Overall, it has the following characteristics –